 We know where the Coalition to Protect Seniors is spending its money (see this Washington Post chart based on expenditure reports required by the FEC) but we don’t know—and, as McIntire showed us, may never know—whose money the Coalition (whoever they are) is spending.

-Just one small, mysterious piece of the “spending frenzy conducted largely in the shadows,” as the Washington Post describes it today in a report putting “interest-group spending for [the] midterm up fivefold from 2006.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Just one small, mysterious piece of the “spending frenzy conducted largely in the shadows,” as the Washington Post describes it today in a report putting “interest-group spending for [the] midterm up fivefold from 2006.”Liz Cox Barrett is a writer at CJR.